 It’s the most powerful solution for building a website, without a doubt.
 There’s very little that isn’t possible with a WordPress.org site, thanks to its endless plugins and integrations.
 (Please note that there is also WordPress.com, which is easier to use but also much more restrictive).

 If you are building an online business where the main revenue comes from your website, you should seriously consider WordPress.org.
 It’s not the easiest solution (not that it was ever designed to be) but you can truly scale your site: create a multilingual presence, add an ecommerce store with WooCommerce or just work with one of (probably) millions of WordPress developers, who can create nearly every feature you’ll ever need.

 The costs of a WordPress site can quickly add up, as templates and plugins are priced separately.

 - Hosting: around $6 a month.
 While the tool is free, it needs to be hosted online unless you opt for WordPress.com.
-Compare cheap WordPress hosting services or other cheap web hosting providers.
+Compare cheap WordPress hosting services, plus other fast and cheap web hosting providers.

 - Template: around $50 (one-time fee), although some templates are free.
 For examples, check out Themeforest.